Gaps in regulation of chemical agents: DuPont and 3M

 PFOA has been used to make Teflon, a non-stick cookware by the chemical company DuPont, since 1951.
 Fortunately for consumers, it does not exist in significant amounts in the final product of Teflon that could cause noticeable harm upon normal use.
 However, DuPont and 3M workers that handle PFOA, as well as people who live near the plants, are not as fortunate.

-Birth defects
+Starting in the early 1950s, PFOA was released by DuPont into private wells and the Ohio River without disclosure to the public of EPA.
+Although both companies conducted independent studies demonstrating the harmful side effects of PFOA exposure, these results were hidden from the public as a result of the EPA’s self-reporting policy on chemical toxicology in manufacturing.

+Health risks and birth defects

+The 2012 C8 Science Panel conducted a survey using blood samples from approximately 69,000 residents of regions with heightened PFOA levels as a result of a class action lawsuit against DuPont to determine correlations between PFOA exposure and chronic illnesses.
+Those surveyed had a range of PFOA levels from 0.2-22,412 μg/L, with a median exposure of 28.2 μg/L. These levels were significantly higher than the levels detected in the general American population, which had a median exposure of 3.9μg/L. Results from the study concluded that PFOA exposure was linked to pancreatic cancer and testicular cancer, among other conditions, and possible correlations with kidney and prostate cancer.
+Other chronic conditions included high cholesterol, thyroid disease, ulcerative colitis, pre-eclampsia, and hypertension.

 In 1981, two babies of female workers have been found to have eye-related defects.
-In 1986, Buck Bailey was born with a single nostril, a serrated eye lid, and a keyhole pupil, due to his mother being exposed to PFOA on a daily basis when she worked at DuPont.
+In 1986, Buck Bailey was born with a single nostril, a serrated eyelid, and a keyhole pupil, due to his mother being exposed to PFOA on a daily basis when she worked at DuPont.

+Known as a “forever chemical” PFOAs do not biodegrade naturally and thus, are at a high risk for bioaccumulation in exposed populations if governmental regulators do not take action.
+The conclusions from the C8 Panel were used to justify medical monitoring among all residents affected by PFOA exposure at the expense of DuPont, however, some claims remain disputed by the chemical giant.